What would push me to go back writing here? Yeah, a bag post!

 My 4-year old, and frankly very immature, Tumblr post (what was I thinking back then?)

 Fast forward to four years after, the fire is still burning.
 However, my extremely popular and most-Googled Mulberry entry is a cautionary tale – caveat emptor.
 But my heart skipped a beat when I saw an ad listing back in March.
 It was simply listed as a Mulberry leather bag, but it surely looked like a Piccadilly to me.

-Yesterday, I bought a secondhand fake Mulberry Alexa from a seller here in the Philippines with the intention of getting that turn lock hardware in the postman’s lock for my Mulberry Bayswater.
+But yesterday, I bought a secondhand fake Mulberry Alexa from a seller here in the Philippines with the intention of getting that turn lock hardware in the postman’s lock for my Mulberry Bayswater.
 Upon inspecting the item, I saw the stark difference between the hardware of an authentic and a fake Mulberry bag.
 It was my first opportunity to closely handle and inspect a fake Mulberry and I thought this post might be of interest to new Mulberry lovers out there.
-I am no expert in Mulberry bags but with limited knowledge of what to look for.

 Authentic Mulberry disc versus Fake Mulberry disc

 I was really upset last Friday when I saw that the Mulberry Bayswater I received had a missing postman’s lock.
 I thought of ways on how to remedy this because I just don’t feel like carrying a Bayswater without a lock.